saisreyat/Applied_Statistics/README.md

 The project "Predicting the RFFT Score from the PREVED Dataset" showcased a comprehensive analysis of a biomedical dataset related to metabolic syndrome.
 Through the use of statistical techniques, data visualization, non-parametric tests, logistic regression, and correlation analysis, valuable insights were gained regarding the factors associated with metabolic syndrome.

 This project demonstrates the application of advanced statistical methods to biomedical informatics, emphasizing the importance of data preprocessing, inferential statistics, and visualization in deriving meaningful conclusions from complex healthcare datasets.

+# Usage
+This repository serves as a reference for the coursework and project completed during the Applied Statistical Methods for Biomedical Informatics course.
+You can explore the materials here for educational purposes and as a starting point for your own statistical analysis projects in the field of biomedical informatics.

 # Contributing
 Contributions to this repository are welcome.
 If you have improvements, additional analyses, or insights related to the course topics or project, please feel free to contribute by creating a pull request.